 Where did Small Business Saturday originate from?
-You’d think someone from a small business created the official day, but it was an idea created but the credit card giant American Express in 2010.
-The credit card company offered small business owners free, personalized ads to spread across the web.
+You’d think someone from a small business created the official day.
+But quite the contrary.
+It was an idea from the credit card giant American Express.
+In 2010 the credit card company started to offer small business owners free, personalized ads to spread across the web.

-Instead of feeling bummed out over it being a corporate-driven shopping day, change your mindset to think of it more like a national movement to promote shopping at small, local businesses for the holidays!
+So instead of feeling bummed out over it being a corporate-driven shopping day, change your mindset.
+Think of it more like a national movement to promote shopping at small, local businesses for the holidays!

-Ok, so let’s dive into all things local, and why my love for “Small Business Saturday” runs so deep.
+Ok, so let’s dive into all things local, and why my love for "Small Business Saturday" runs so dee

 My Small Business Saturday Experience

 I have a teeny tiny bit of experience in this small business stuff!
 Last year, I participated in my very first year as a small business owner.
-I know exactly what goes into the prep, planning, set-up, and the actual day of.
-I spent weeks preparing for the day, working hard to have a full stock of my inventory of Search & Find Adventure Cards.
+Therefore, I know exactly what goes into the prep, planning, set-up, and the actual day of Small Business Saturday.
+I spent weeks preparing for the day.
+I was working hard as well to have a full stock of my inventory of Search & Find Adventure Cards.
 Also, I had to create a display that would work for showing what I was selling.

-Feeling nervous but very excited, I drove through Pungo heading to the Cromwell’s Produce Farm where famous “Coral Caravan: Holiday Edition” was to be held.
-The vibe at these holiday markets is so cool, and if you’ve been to any of the Coral Caravan events in years past, you know exactly what I’m talking about.
+Feeling nervous but very excited, I drove through Pungo heading to the Cromwell’s Produce Farm.
+There, famous “Coral Caravan: Holiday Edition” was to be held.
+The vibe at these holiday markets is so cool!
+If you’ve been to any of the Coral Caravan events in years past, you know exactly what I’m talking about.

 Small Business Saturday 2017 was COLD, and I was not fully prepared for the chill.
-My feet were frozen because I didn’t wear the correct socks under thick boots (learned my lesson quick).
+My feet were frozen because I didn't wear the correct socks under thick boots (learned my lesson quick).
 But then the sun came out midday and everyone warmed up!
-Setting up a booth takes careful planning, and perfect execution – but sometimes (often) things do not go as planned and you have to problem solve as you’re hustling to set up.
-My displays had trouble staying upright on the grass… so I was moved last minute to a better top.
+Setting up a booth takes careful planning and perfect execution.
+But sometimes (often) things do not go as planned.
+Then you have to solve a problem as you’re hustling to set up.
+My displays, for example, had trouble staying upright on the grass.
+So I was moved last minute to a better top.

-As the morning began, the smell of the fresh cut greens and trees wafted through the market.
-Music from the band started to spread through Cromwell’s, the Fika Coffee Bar was slinging coffee and Lolly’s Soup & Ice Cream was at their very first event warming everyone up with a side of ice cream for balance!
-Santa was greeting children and handing out candy canes, and there was even a table where kids could make their own gingerbread houses.
-Seeing my vendor friends and the customers made a good day even better!
-My friends and family arrived bright eyed and bushy tailed to enjoy the festivities and shop.
+As the morning of Small Business Saturday began, the smell of the fresh-cut greens and trees wafted through the market.
+Music from the band started to spread through Cromwell’s.
+The Fika Coffee Bar was slinging coffee whereas Lolly’s Soup & Ice Cream was at their very first event warming everyone up with a side of ice cream for balance!
+Santa was greeting children and handing out candy canes.
+There was even a table where kids could make their own gingerbread houses.
+Seeing my vendor friends and the customers also made a good day even better!
+My friends and family arrived bright-eyed and bushy-tailed to enjoy the festivities and shop.
 All in all – it was a fantastic day!

-In my circle of crafty friends and lovers of all things handmade & local, The Coral Caravan‘s Holiday Market at Cromwell’s Produce has lovingly been dubbed “It’s like a real-life Hallmark Christmas movie!”, so you can better believe it that this is where we’re going to start our day.
+In my circle of crafty friends and lovers of all things handmade and local, The Coral Caravan's Holiday Market at Cromwell's Produce has lovingly been dubbed "It's like a real-life Hallmark Christmas movie!"
+So you can better believe it that this is where we're going to start our day.

-The fearless leader of the day and self-proclaimed “purveyor of FUN”, Emily Gentry (aka: @your_home_girl) does such a fantastic job at curating the vendors and assembling just the right amount of festive cheer.
-Emily herself is a collector of treasures, and you’ve probably seen her beloved Shasta camper “Clementine” – the real star of the show around town!
-This is the second holiday market Emily has organized at Cromwell’s Produce, and it is one to not miss – especially on Small Business Saturday.
-Santa will be there again, so join me in enjoying the morning of holiday FUN with Emily and the gang!
+The fearless leader of this year's Small Business Saturday and self-proclaimed "purveyor of FUN" is Emily Gentry (aka: @your_home_girl).
+She does such a fantastic job.
+Curating the vendors and assembling just the right amount of festive cheer, Emily herself is a collector of treasures.
+You've probably seen her beloved Shasta camper "Clementine".
+It is the real star of the show around town!
+However, this is the second holiday market Emily has organized at Cromwell's Produce.
+It is one to not miss – especially on Small Business Saturday.
+Santa will be there again.
+So join me in enjoying the morning of holiday FUN with Emily and the gang!

-Start at the ViBe Park at the corner of 18th St and Cypress Avenue will serve as the starting point for the day.
-Head to 1701‘s Welcome Table, and stock up on #shopsmall swag!
+Start at the ViBe Park at the corner of 18th St and Cypress Avenue.
+This will serve as the starting point for Small Business Saturday.
+Head to 1701's Welcome Table, and stock up on #shopsmall swag!
 Today only, the ViBe Park will be transformed into a Marketplace full of a fabulous group of small business vendors popping up!
 Check them out before you arrive so you can start your list!